 Seniors are an integral part of the family unit in Qatar.
-While the country is generally considered young, with high ratios of children and youths, citizens over the age of 65 make up about eight per cent of the Qatari population.
+While the country is generally considered young, with high ratios of children and youths, citizens over the age of 65 make up about two per cent of the Qatari population.

 Retirees over the age of 60 who are previously employed in government are entitled to receive a pension.
 Elderly citizens may also apply for assistance through the Ministry of Administrative Development, Labor and Social Affairs.

-On the private, non-profit front, the Center of Empowerment and Care Elderly provides a number of health care and social services to seniors.
+On the private, non-profit front, the Center of Empowerment and Elderly Care provides a number of health care and social services to seniors.
 These services are available to both citizens and residents.
 They include: